nimbella/nimbella-cli/commandAuthoringGuide.md

 - you can use `chalk` sparingly for decoration and contrast
 - Do not directly use `cli-ux`: it breaks the Nimbella workbench
 - The supplied utilities in [ui.ts](https://github.com/nimbella/nimbella-cli/blob/master/src/ui.ts) abstract some common user interactions such as prompting and spinners.
-These may use `cli-ux` internally but demand-load it to ensure it is not used in the workbench.
+   - always use these utilities in preference to alternatives when you can
+   - if you have a user interaction need that isn't covered by `ui.ts` then add that interaction to `ui.ts` as part of your PR and we will review it accordingly
+	- note that `ui.ts` uses `cli-ux` internally but demand-loads it when safe and provide alternatives when running in a web browser.